jeffbryan2417/Connect-to-WAMP/README.md

 1. Once logged in, click **New** to create a new database.
 2. Name the database `student_db`.
-3. Create a table named `users` with the following SQL:
+3. Create a table named `students` with the following SQL:

 ```sql
 CREATE TABLE students (